ASLA

 Felony No Contact Order Penalties

 If a person has two prior convictions for breaking a No Contact Order or Civil Protection Order, they will be charged with a Class C felony.
-An order violation that results in an assault will also be charged as a felony.
-A felony No Contact Order violation in WA State carries a maximum sentence of 5 years in prison and up to a $10,000 fine.
+An order violation that results in an assault or reckless endangerment will also be charged as a felony.
+A felony No Contact Order violation in WA State carries a maximum sentence of 5 years in prison and up to a $10,000 fine, with loss of firearm rights.

-In many cases where an order was allegedly broken, it can become the word of the accused against the word of the police.
+When an order is allegedly broken, it can become the word of the accused against the word of the police.
 These charges do not require a victim to testify or even cooperate with law enforcement.
-The State's case often times revolves around the police officer testifying that an order existed and that in their opinion, it was violated.
+The State of Washington's case can revolve around the police officer testifying that an order existed and that in their opinion, it was violated.

-Beckwith Law aggressively fights for clients accused of violating No Contact Orders and Domestic Violence.
-On every case, we will do an independent investigation to uncover issues with the evidence, find witness inconsistencies, and challenge the testimony of law enforcement.
+At Beckwith Law, we aggressively fight for clients accused of violating No Contact Orders and Domestic Violence.
+On each case, we do an independent investigation to uncover issues with the evidence, expose witness contradictions, and challenge the testimony of law enforcement.

-The great majority of cases that we defend result in a case dismissal or significantly reduced consequences.
-Beckwith Law has a proven track record for defending clients in King County, Pierce County, Kitsap County and Thurston County courts that include Tacoma, Seattle, Bellevue, Kent, Puyallup, Federal Way, Olympia and Lakewood, Washington.
+The great majority of cases that we defend result in a case dismissal, no charges filed, or significantly reduced consequences.
+At Beckwith Law, we have a proven track record for winning cases in King County, Pierce County, Snohomish County, Kitsap County & Thurston County courts, including Tacoma, Seattle, Bellevue, Kent, Puyallup, Everett, Federal Way, Olympia & Lakewood, Washington.

-Beckwith Law has office locations in Seattle and Tacoma.
-We can be called any day of the week (including after-hours) for a free consultation.
+We have office locations in Seattle & Tacoma, and we can be called any day of the week (including after-hours) for a free consultation.